Cyberdolfi/Cydol/README.md

 # **Features:**
  - # This comes out later!
 ## **Disclaimer:**
 ### **This tool is for educational purposes only.
-If you dowload this tool I am not responsible for any damage done by this tool.**
+If you dowload this tool you accept automaticly that I am not responsible for any damage done by this tool.**